Our Team

 Area of Focus

-Individual Counseling, Mood Disorders, Depression, Emotional Disorders, Family counseling, ADHD Management/Issues, Marriage/Couples Counseling, Children (8+), Adolescents, Trauma, Self-Worth/Self-Esteem, Sexual Abuse, Spiritual Issues, Communication issues, Trust issues, Grief and Loss
+Individual Counseling, Mood Disorders, Depression, Emotional Disorders, Family Counseling, ADHD Management/Issues, Marriage/Couples Counseling, Children (8+), Adolescents, Trauma, Self-Worth/Self-Esteem, Sexual Abuse, Spiritual Issues, Communication Issues, Trust Issues, Grief and Loss, Eye Movement Desensitization and Reprocessing (EMDR)

 Jennifer has earned her Master’s Degree in Clinical Mental Health Counseling from The University of Dayton and taken counseling course work from the Methodist Theological School in Ohio.
 She earned her Bachelor of Arts in Business Management and minor in Sociology from Wittenberg University.
 Jennifer has had over 20 years of experience working in non-profits, even volunteering at COSI in high school and yes, she’s still a Girl Scout.
 She’s worked for 10 years at a foster care agency and has worked at an educational agency supporting children with disabilities.
 Her passion is to see everyone live their best lives possible and realize their own self-worth.
 She enjoys spending time with family and friends and living out her faith in everyday interactions.